grembino/tg.gy/README.md

 # tg.gy
 A bare minimum URL shortener.

-Somewhat abandoned pet project.
+Runs on ngnix, flask, and postgresql